For many people sitting still with a calm mind is far from easy – for me it was nearly impossible. Until Kum Nye…

 He began to shape and systemise the Kum Nye movements, postures and breathing exercises for Western students and modern lifestyles.
 Rinpoche’s book, “Kum Nye – Tibetan Yoga”, published in 1978, was the first time Kum Nye had appeared as a body of written instructions.

-Suitable for people of any age and all fitness levels, these simple exercises and postures, merged with the breath, work with the intricate energy system of the subtle body – calming down what is over-active and awakening what is dormant.
+Suitable for people of any age and all fitness levels, these simple exercises and postures, merged with the breath, balancing the intricate energy system of the subtle body – calming down what is over-active and awakening what is dormant.

 In the stillness of sitting meditation that follows each exercise a deep reconciliation occurs, we feel relaxed yet energised, and a sense of wholeness, and more attuned with the world.
-For me this is the wonderful, almost magical, quality of Kum Nye; as a gateway to meditation, and a path to deepen our meditation practice.
+For me this is the wonderful, almost magical, quality of Kum Nye; as a gateway to meditation, and a path to deepen our meditation practice – leading us to glimpse the true nature of our being.

 Better still…!
 More even….!
 Not only does Kum Nye lead us to the cushion and the experience of what meditation really is, at the end of our formal practice Kum Nye also becomes a bridge (or skilful means) to integrate this ‘new way of being’ with our daily life which – in the Tibetan tradition – is the whole ground and point and purpose of formal meditation practice.